RickTAwesome/Literal-Console-Games-Collection/README.md

 Also has a neat little animation.
 (Assuming I actually finished it.)

 ### Russian Roulette
 You pick a number from 1-6 and then the game tells you if you win or lose.
-Not much fun to be had here, but it was easy to program, so I decided to make it as a little excercise.
+Not much fun to be had here, but it was easy to program, so I decided to make it as a little exercise.

 ---